Krakor92/some-custom-dataviews/jukebox/README.md

 - If you are listening to mp3 files and modifiying your vault at the same time then you'll want to remove the **auto refresh of Dataview** or else it will reset the music everytime dv refreshes

+-  If you have scrolled far enough inside a page and a lot of musics have been rendered (> 200) and you decide to switch to another tab, then you may experience a screen freeze for few seconds when switching back to this tab (This phenomenon was only really experienced on my Android phone)

 ## 🎯 Motivations

-The three main reasons why i've started to build this are:
+The three main reasons why i've started building this are:

-- I can't trust any music service to store indefinitly all the music i listen (especially Youtube) Why ?
+- **I can't trust any music service** to store indefinitly all the music i listen (especially Youtube) Why?
 Because it can decide for any specific reason (copyright claim most of the time) to delete any music i've added to one of my playlist without warning

-- I want musics to populate "playlists" on the fly (based on custom metadata) without me having to manually insert them inside (while still having the ability to do so). imho the traditional playlist system main flaw is exactly that: It doesn't take into account that the human brain connects musics together in a variety of ways and not just by artist, genre or album.
+- I want musics **to populate "playlists" on the fly** (based on custom metadata) without me having to manually insert them inside (while still having the ability to do so). imho the traditional playlist system main flaw is exactly that: It doesn't take into account that the human brain connects musics together in a variety of ways and not just by artist, genre or album.

-- I want to put all the music I listen to on a unified platform so it's accessible on all my devices It's not my top reason but i find it very cool to have soundcloud and other external service musics next to my regular youtube links
+- I want to put all the music I listen to **on a unified platform accessible on all my devices**.
+	It's not my top reason but i find it very cool to have soundcloud and other external service musics next to my regular youtube links

 N.B.